 Check your MMR vaccination status

 Measles is highly contagious.
 Even one case at Cornell would constitute an outbreak and prompt a public health response.
-While no cases have been identified in the Ithaca area, Cornell University is working with the Tompkins County Health Department to ensure that our campus remains safe and that we are prepared to respond in the event of an outbreak.
+Cornell University is working with the Tompkins County Health Department to ensure that our campus remains safe and that we are prepared to respond in the event of an outbreak.

 It is important for staff and faculty to be aware that should an outbreak occur on campus, exposed individuals without records of immunization could be subject to county-mandated quarantines or exclusions that could impact one’s ability to remain on, or return to, campus until such restrictions are lifted.